 Large users account for the bulk of natural gas consumption in Finland.
 Energy and power companies, which use natural gas to co-generate heat and power, use over 50 per cent and pulp and paper companies over 30 per cent of Finland's total gas consumption.
 Natural gas accounts for approximately 11 per cent of Finland's total energy consumption.

-The wholesale prices of natural gas energy increased by approx. 30 per cent, the transmission prices remained unchanged, and the total price of natural gas increased by one fifth during 2005.
+The wholesale prices of natural gas energy decreased by approximately 6 per cent, the transmission prices increased by approximately 5 per cent, and the total price of natural gas decreased by 3 per cent during 2006.